Msx00/UR5e-UR7e_Control/README.md

 **Please let me know if you meet any question, such as language, dll configuration,  email at: ma_sx@foxmail.com**

 Because of file-size limitaion, Shixing (me) did not upload .dll files.
+You can use NuGet to install.